New Englewood Schools Superintendent Dies In Westchester Crash

-A career educator who'd only just become Englewood's school superintendent this past summer died in a car crash in Westchester over the weekend.
+A career educator who'd only just become Englewood's school superintendent this past summer died in a weekend car crash in Westchester.

 Dr. Ronel Cook, 51, of Newburgh, NY, was killed and his 18-year-old son, Jayden, of Yonkers hospitalized after Cook's car veered off the eastbound Cross County Parkway and struck the Seminary Avenue overpass in Yonkers on Sunday, Nov.
 20, police said.

-It was believed that he'd suffered a medical episode, leading to the crash.
+It was believed that he'd suffered a medical episode before the crash.

 Several school districts are mourning Cook's death.